 Traditionally, content management did not extend to including controls such as digital rights management (DRM) because no such controls existed.
 In the world of the printed page the person holding the page could make whatever use of it was available to them.
 But that was before the information age, where the saying, “A lie will go round the world while truth is pulling its boots on (Charles Haddon Spurgeon)” is never more true.

 So content management is part of the lifecycle management of content now extended by the definition of the recipient and possible limitations of the recipient to use the content.

 So content management requires new, and more complex functions if content management is to be successful.
 Perhaps among the most complex are the functions for managing recipients.
 Some of the problems that have to be solved were discussed under internal document control and external document control.

 Content management methods must have a function for determining who is the recipient, and for enforcing the controls appropriate to the recipient, if it is going to serve a useful purpose with digital information.

 Download content lifecycle management software to control who can access your content and how long it can be used.

-Locklizard DRM software enables you to control your content lifecycle by using digital rights management (DRM) controls and US Government approved AES 256 bit encryption to prevent unauthorized use and misuse of your documents, images, flash, web pages and elearning courses.
+Locklizard DRM software enables you to control your content lifecycle by using digital rights management (DRM) controls and US Government approved AES encryption to prevent unauthorized use and misuse of your documents, images, flash, web pages and elearning courses.
 Control what users can view your content, what they can do with it (copy, print, etc.) and when it can no longer be viewed (expire).
 Complete content lifecyle management with expiry and revocation controls.